iyzhang/protobuf-survey/README.md

   * Trademark and licensing for your protobuf code.

 ### Disclaimer
 This is a public github repo that we will leave available to other researchers working on protobufs.
+By uploading your protobuf, you agree for it to be used in a research study.
 We will not use the code for any purpose other than data collection.
 PLEASE DO NOT upload non-open-source code here!!